 To be eligible for an apprenticeship, the apprentice must satisfy the requirements of the ESFA funding rules.
 These require that the apprentice must:

-- Be aged 16 or older at the start of the apprenticeship.
-LSBU can only accept apprentices aged 18 or over on the first day of teaching.
+Be aged 16 or older at the start of the apprenticeship.

 In some cases, employers can sponsor people on apprenticeships who do not meet the ESFA funding criteria – but they will not be able to use the levy funding.
 If this applies to your situation, our Apprenticeship Team will be able to discuss your options with you.